Freshslice Pizza Franchise - Founder & CEO, Ray Russell

 BeTheBoss.ca: What are some of the advantages in being a Freshslice franchisee?

 Ray Russell: Some of the advantages of being a Freshslice franchise owner is benefiting from the more than 15 years of success of our proven and successful disruptive one of a kind franchise business model in which we charge 0% royalty fees, 0% marketing or advertising fees.
 NO ONE else does this that I know of in the franchises food business.
-In addition, we, provide, training, management, site selection, ongoing 24/7 support, in-house financing, and project management and an equipment and small wares system in place for every franchisee to utilize.
+In addition, we, provide, training, management, site selection, ongoing 24/7 support, and project management and an equipment and small wares system in place for every franchisee to utilize.
 We call our franchisees “partners” because that’s how we truly treat them and work together.

 BeTheBoss.ca: What do you do in your spare time?